What is a stroke?

 What are the warning signs of stroke?

 The Stroke Foundation recommends using the F.A.S.T.
-(Face, Arms, Speech, Time) test.
+(Face, Arms, Speech, Time) test if you suspect you or someone else may be having a stroke.

 • A sudden feeling of numbness or weakness in your face or limbs, particularly on one side